decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-2.md

 ### 8.1 Definition

-**Information Extraction (IE)** is automatically extracting structured information from unstructured text.
+**Information Extraction (IE)** is the process of automatically extracting structured information from unstructured or semi-structured text.
+It involves identifying and extracting specific pieces of information such as names, dates, locations, relationships, and events from natural language text and organizing them into a structured format that can be stored in databases or used for further analysis.

 ### 8.2 IE Tasks